LuisMiguelMedina/EVALS-POO/README.md

 # EVAL-2

 # Client:
 Your system is weird, i like it!
-[True history]
 <br>
 "Models" and "Controllers" need to be created in order to implement the MVC architecture properly.
 Let's start by creating them.
 <br>